cpulvermacher/EvilAlarm/README.rst

 Movement
   Moving the phone will silence the alarm for a short while, the alarm will stop a fixed time after it started.
 The idea is to, e.g. put the phone in your pocket while you walk around and make breakfast.
+Optionally, you can also turn off the alarm by plugging in the AC adapter.

 * Project homepage: https://github.com/cpulvermacher/EvilAlarm
 * Information about UI redesign & screenshots: http://www.pilpi.net/software/evilalarm/